NJIT-Highlander-Racing-Electrical/.github/2024-25-Lessons-Learned.md

 ### Cover Screws

 Two things to do with this.
 One, a screw on top and bottom instead of just the sides would have been beneficial so the acrylic doesnt arch in the middle.
-Additionally, some of the screw threads got messed up when making them into thumb screws, so maybe find a better way to attach the plastic knobs for that
+This would be 8 screws total per enclosure: three along the top edge, three along the bottom edge, and two on the middle of each side.
+Additionally, some of the screw threads got messed up when making them into thumb screws, so maybe find a better way to attach the plastic knobs for that.

 ### Laser Cutting Enclosures